Turning a New Page

 The same is true for you and everyone else in the world – whether they are living with a sexually transmitted infection or not.

-To remember not to internalize discordant messages is key to being whole and complete despite your circumstances.
+To remember not to internalize discordant messages and stigma is key to being whole and complete despite your circumstances.
 This seems especially true for me around the holidays as I watch others struggle with finances, family relationships, the loss of loved ones, and any other number of trials one is enduring.
 Rarely, if ever, does an individual’s response to you have anything to do with you – as contradictory as that may initially sound.

 That we remember to think more reflectively as we continue along what can sometimes feel like a very scary path, will only serve to help us get to that ‘zen’ place within ourselves much faster.

 Cheers to you and yours this season, readers, and may you remember that you are fantastic regardless of an STD or anyone’s response to your infection.